janwilmake/xymake/README.md

 - ✅ Made the og:image show up for unauthorized threads as well, improved 400 page A TON.
 This could be GREAT marketing: https://x.com/AnandButani/status/1904476317283738105
 - ✅ Made some improvements to the 400 page (data not free yet) - see https://x.com/janwilmake/status/1905268970220900549
 - ✅ Now that it's easy to export, make a habit of writing my ideas as X threads.
-- See how the launch goes, collect feedback, and iterate!

-# BACKLOG
+- ❗️ Biggest Bug: quoted posts shouldn't count towards 'main creator': https://xymake.com/amasad/status/1905261929452519838

-- Make it cheaper for unauthorized profiles.
+- ❗️ Biggest for speed & cost-saving: Make it cheaper for unauthorized profiles.
 Scraping https://xymake.com/bryan_johnson/status/1904328460019077452 is too expensive.
 Instead, get main speaker tokens + number of comments + estimated tokens for total tokens.
-- Social Data MCP
+- 🟠 See how the launch goes, collect feedback, and iterate!

+## ❗️ Most requested: Getting All threads

 - Index the totality of posts as well (and update this daily).
-Expose this at xymake.com/username
+Expose this at xymake.com/{username}
-- Mobile-friendlyness with username tagging
-- Get the actual URLs of media and links
-- Ensure Google indexes it too by adding sitemap
 - Show your threads in the dashboard.
 To see more than Top 10 most recent, pay $20/month!
 - `/janwilmake` should also be accessible for agents and respond with md,json,yaml file object for every thread
-- Simple LLM Analysis for all your threads that allows for improved SEO, search, etc.
+- show it in zipobject ui

+# BACKLOG

+- Ensure Google indexes it too by adding sitemap
+- Get the actual URLs of media and links
 - Fix DO for data aggregation: Make it easier to debug what happens in the alarms with a special log function, then make the explorer able to easily switch between available DO names (use CF api)
+- Hierarchical file-structure data format (non-flat)
+- Mobile-friendliness with username tagging
+- MCP

 <!-- NB: Many of these things should probably be projects that are built on top of xymake.com! -->